Housing Choice Voucher Program

 Please be aware that your waitlist position number can change on a daily basis.
 When the SHA has reached your position number, we will send you an appointment letter for an Income Interview.
 This interview will officially determine your eligibility for the HCV Program.

 Until you are pulled from the waitlist for an interview, it is very important you report any changes in your household income, family composition and contact information (i.e. address, mailing address and phone number.)
+Please ensure that mailing address provided is valid and accurate as SHA will send appointment letters or notices confirming you are still interested in program.
 If your current information is not provided to the SHA, your name could be removed from the waitlist.

 The definition of Reasonable Accommodation is a change, exception, or adjustment to a rule, policy, practice, or service to allow a person with disabilities to fully access the PHA's program or services.
 As long as the accommodation does not create an "undue financial and administrative burden" for the PHA or result in a "fundamental alteration" of the program or service offered, the PHA will approve the request.

-If you wish to request a reasonable accommodation, please contact your housing specialist.
+If you wish to request a reasonable accommodation due to a disability, please contact your housing specialist or the Community Assistance Office directly at 480-312-7717.

 Staff Contact Information